sphinx-doc/sphinx/doc/usage/extensions/intersphinx.rst

    A list of strings being the name of a domain, or the special name ``all``.
-   When a cross-reference without an explicit inventory specification is being resolve by intersphinx, skip resolution if either the domain of the cross-reference is in this list or the special name ``all`` is in the list.
+   When a cross-reference without an explicit inventory specification is being resolved by intersphinx, skip resolution if either the domain of the cross-reference is in this list or the special name ``all`` is in the list.

    For example, with ``intersphinx_disabled_domains = ['std']`` a cross-reference